KenKundert/inform/README.rst

     error: errors get a header that is printed in red.

 Inform also provides logging and output control.

+In addition, Inform provides a powerful generic exception that can be used directly as a general purpose exception, or can be subclassed to produce powerful specialized exceptions.
+Inform exceptions are unique in that they keep all of the named and unnamed arguments so they can be used when reporting errors.

 You can find the documentation on `ReadTheDocs
 <https://inform.readthedocs.io>`_.
 You can download and install the latest